somedatapacket/docs.humio.com/content/operations-guide/installation/bare-metal.md

 # adduser kafka --shell=/bin/false --no-create-home --system --group
 ```

+{{% notice note %}}
-**_NOTE_**: We recommend adding these three users to the DenyUsers section of your node’s ```/etc/ssh/sshd_config``` file to prevent them from being able to ssh or sftp into the node, and remember to restart the sshd daemon after making the change.
+We recommend adding these three users to the DenyUsers section of your node’s ```/etc/ssh/sshd_config``` file to prevent them from being able to ssh or sftp into the node, and remember to restart the sshd daemon after making the change.

 Once the system has finished updating and the users are created, you can begin installing and configuring the required components.
+{{% notice note %}}

 ### Installing the JVM